We all dream even though we might not remember them the next morning. But why do we dream?

 Other studies suggested it was to process emotions, consolidate memories and solve problems.

 Sigmund Freud believed that dreams represented unconscious desires, thoughts and motivations.
-Freudian theory is that the unconscious mind governs behavior to a greater degree than people suspect.
+Freudian theory is that the unconscious mind governs behaviour to a greater degree than people suspect.

 But can Dreams predict the future?